 Unfortunately the five minute delay we picked up on departure steadily grew throughout the journey.
 At 16:50 a long announcement involving Zurich was made – but only in German.
 However, it was clear that we weren’t making enough progress, as by then we should have been five minutes along from Basel Bad., a stop we eventually reached 25 minutes behind schedule.
 We only made it one station further along the line, to Basel proper; where were informed that the service would be terminating.

 Train 4: Basel SBB to Zurich HB

 2017-05-29 IC581 Dep: 17:33 Arr: 18:26 (53 minutes)

 Thus we quickly added a tenth component to our itinerary… Conveniently there would be a direct train to Zurich departing Basel about ten minutes after we eventually arrived, albeit a less fancy regional service for which we didn’t have seat reservations.
 Fortunately we were able to find a facing pair in first class, and come ticket check there seemed to be no issue with our having transferred to a different company’s trains.
-This last stretch turned out be less than hour, along an enjoyably scenic route, so all told we arrived in Zurich only 40 minutes later than expected.
+This last stretch turned out to take less than hour, along an enjoyably scenic route, so all told we arrived in Zurich only 40 minutes later than expected.
 This was actually the only part of our journey that experienced significant disruption – who would have expected it to be a German train to Switzerland that failed?